 As an “open world” medium, OOH and DOOH presents a challenge when it comes to assessing impact.

 Unlike other digital options with tagging, or other traditional options with measurement in place like print, TV, or radio, OOH has no lock-tight way to track exposure.
-As average daily traffic miles continue to rise back up near post-COVID levels, it’s important to understand the measurement options at work.
+But that doesn’t mean that marketers are left totally blind when looking to track exposure to OOH ads.
+As average daily traffic miles continue to rise back up near pre-COVID levels, it’s important to understand the measurement options at work.
 For example:

 - Through the use of mobile location data, we can provide insights into consumer mobility and behaviors that can provide understanding of exposed OOH audiences.
 Anonymous, aggregated data is used to identify those consumers who were exposed to OOH.
 Exposed consumers take action and are matched to customer data via a DMP or other platform.
 This provides the means to evaluate performance alongside other media types, allowing brands to gauge the medium’s influence on brand campaign metrics such as awareness, recall, purchase intent, app downloads, TV viewership, offline sales and site visitation, comparing exposed vs. unexposed audience behaviors.